Menu

 Please see the our Curriculum page - Phonics for further information.

-Our learning journey will continue under the heading of 'There's No Place Like Home' with a particular focus on History and clothing and washdays in the past.
+Our learning journey will continue under the heading of 'There's No Place Like Home' with a particular focus on Geography and where we live.
+The second half term will have a History focus, looking at toys and how they have changed over time.

 Below is an overview of what we are learning for each half term so you can support your child at home.